moreh-dev/moreh-2024docs/Tutorials/index.md

 # Fine-tuning Tutorials

-This tutorial is for anyone who wants to fine-tune powerful large language models such as Llama2, Mistral, and etc for their own projects.
-We will walk through the steps to finetune these large language models (LLMs) with MoAI Platform.
+This tutorial is for anyone who wants to fine-tune powerful large language models such as Llama2, Mistral for their own projects.
+We will walk you through the steps to fine-tune these large language models (LLMs) with MoAI Platform.

 - [Llama3 8B](/Tutorials/Llama3_8B_Tutorial/index.md)
 - [Llama3 70B](/Tutorials/Llama3_70B_Tutorial/index.md)